sidlavoie/EtherView/README.md

 - Check cable length
 - Check cable wiring (maybe using a USB ethernet dongle or the GPIO pins)
 - Serial port
-- Remote wifi connection to a cellphone to enable wireless control.
-- TeamViewer integration?

 ### Known limitations
 - Since the interface on the Raspberry is only gigabit, it may not be possible to test faster networks.